1960 Redwood Hill Ct

 We get nice warm days and cool coastal evenings.
 This combined with the rocky, volcanic terroir yields fruit that produces balanced wines with deep color, aroma, and flavors characteristic of mountain fruit....
 Read More

 Kick Ranch shares a history of farming and ranching that was begun by the pioneer Fulkerson family in 1854.
-In 2000, Dick Keenan and his wife, Kathy McNamara, planted a vineyard on part of the land first settled by those pioneers, which they named Kick Ranch.
+In 2018, Mark Hanson and his wife, Elizabeth Wall, purchased Kick Ranch from the previous owners who were responsible for planting a vineyard on part of the land first settled by those pioneers, which they named Kick Ranch.

 Since Kick Ranch’s first harvest in 2003, every harvest has been sold out.
 For 2107, twenty wineries in Napa and Sonoma have chosen Kick Ranch as a source for their wines.
-See www.kickranch.com for a list of the Kick Ranch winery partners.
+Check out our website to see a full list of the Kick Ranch winery partners.

 For more information, email email@example.com